craigmalone/om-mutation-sample/README.md

 When you see the line `Successfully compiled "resources/public/app.js" in 21.36 seconds.`, you're ready to go.
 Browse to `http://localhost:3449` and enjoy.

-**Attention: It is not needed to run `lein figwheel` separately.
-Instead we launch Figwheel directly from the REPL**

 ## Testing Mutation-invoked renders